Meaning Of Dual Diagnosis

 Dual diagnosis is defined as the presence of a separate psychiatric disorder alongside substance misuse.

-Whereas, substance misuse alone may cause symptoms of psychiatric complaints, but is not a standalone psychiatric disorder.
+Whereas, substance misuse alone may lead to indicators of psychiatric complaints, but is not a standalone psychiatric disorder.

 Complex Mental Health Diagnoses Vs Dual Diagnosis